 Today, the site features a recreation of Mississippian buildings and an interpretive center that takes guests back in time.
 Visitors can explore the history of the Mound Builders as well as the archaeologists who first unearthed this amazing find.

 In addition to the history associated with this historic area, there is also a beautiful nature park and preserve with walking and hiking trails.
-Featured within this preserve is the Angel Mounds Loop Trail, a 4-mile trail that winds through the stunning scenery and archaeological past of the grounds.
+The Angel Mounds Loop Trail is featured within this preserve, a 4-mile trail that winds through the grounds’ stunning scenery and archaeological past.

 See Related: Most Beautiful Valleys in the US